 Create notes of employee progress and goals

 Create a performance document or notes for each employee.
-Keep records of their notable accomplishments, productivity, or performances, both positive and negative.
+Keep records of their notable accomplishments, productivity, or positive and negative performances.

 You can also ask employees to go for a self-evaluation first, outlining their tasks and achievements they made in that period.
-This can be helpful in comparing your notes during the review.
+This can help compare your notes during the review.

 Align on expectations for your employees